abhabongse/paxter/docs/beginner-tutorials/quick-blogging.md

 ## Bolds, Italics, and Underline

-Let us begin with “bolding” part of a source text.
+Let’s begin with “bolding” part of a source text.
 We use the command `@bold{...}`, replacing `...` with the actual text to be emphasized.
 In this particular command, `bold` is the phrase part